The 7 Beer Itch: Release

 In 2020, Fox released eight promotional pictures from the episode.
 The episode was originally scheduled to air on November 1, 2020, however, due to being preempted by "Treehouse of Horror XXXI", which was preempted by game seven of the 2020 National League Championship Series, the episode was rescheduled to air on November 8, 2020.

 Reception

 Viewing figures

 In the United States, the episode was watched live by 1.74 million viewers.

 Critical response

 Tony Sokol with Den of Geek said, "In the past, Homer was more self-conscious of the temptations.
 He really isn't a witting partner tonight.
 He almost exhibits a thoughtful obstinacy, it takes so long to register.
 This robs the episode of friction, and tips the balance.
 It turns Lily into more of a predator than she needs to be, but it also makes it all the more predictable.
 ‘The 7 Beer Itch’ is loaded with funny lines and sight gags, but it doesn't cover up how many times they've given us this premise.
 They can dress it up with a British accent, but it offers a performus interruptus payoff."
 He also gave the episode three out of five stars.

+Jesse Bereta of Bubbleblabber gave the episode a 7 out of 10.
+He thought the use of Groundskeeper Willy as the narrator was only used to fill time.
+He stated that the subplot with Marge and the children on vacation could have been expanded.
+However, he stated that the story of Homer fighting for his marriage was a novel approach to a story that had been previously done.